The European Seed Association (ESA) described it as a watershed moment for the EU’s agri-food chain.

 Farming lobby fears EU isolation risk

-The ECJ decision risks that European agriculture will remains isolated from the benefits of innovative developments vis-à-vis the rest of the world, said Pekka Pesonen, secretary general, Copa and Cogeca.
+The ECJ decision risks that European agriculture will remain isolated from the benefits of innovative developments vis-à-vis the rest of the world, said Pekka Pesonen, secretary general, Copa and Cogeca.

 European farmers are currently facing many challenges like extreme weather conditions, price volatility, and bans on neonicotinoides, and they, therefore, they need the availability of improved breeds, added the EU farmer representative group.